-Sites—A Site is a boundary polygon drawn on the map around a custom Place.
-With this polygon in place, you can add specific entrances and exits (Gates) to the location for precise last-mile routing.
+Sites—A Site is a boundary geofence drawn on the map around a custom Place.
+With this geofence in place, you can add specific entrances and exits (Gates) to the location for precise last-mile routing.
 You can also specify a Gate Path a vehicle should take when approaching the Site and provide notes about the Site the driver can read in CoPilot as he or she approaches the entry gate.

-Once created and saved in Content Tools, this content in synced with CoPilot every time it is launched on a device, or every six hours, as long as the device has an internet connection.
+Once created and saved in ContentTools, this content is synced with CoPilot through Account Manager's Configure Fleet Settings screen.
+The sync occurs every time CoPilot is launched on a device, or every six hours, as long as the device has an internet connection.